Kuifje02/vrpy/docs/solving_options.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, an initial solution is computed with the well known Clarke and Wright algorithm.
 If one already has a feasible solution at hand,
-it is possible to use it as an initial solution.
+it is possible to use it as an initial solution for the search of a potential better configuration.
 The solution is passed to the solver as a list of routes, where a route is a list
 of nodes starting from the Source and ending at the Sink.

 .. code-block:: python